huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

     `yearly/monthly` basis, they will not be released when the ECSs are removed.
   + **false**: The EIPs bound to ECSs will be unbound but will not be released when the ECSs are removed.

+* `delete_volume` - (Optional, Bool) Specifies whether to delete the data disks attached to ECSs when the ECSs are removed.
+  Defaults to **false**.

+  + **true**: The data disks attached to ECSs will be released when the ECSs are removed.
+If the data disks are billed a `yearly/monthly` basis, they will not be deleted when ECSs are removed.
+  + **false**: The data disks attached to ECSs will be detached but will not be released when the ECSs are removed.

 * `delete_instances` - (Optional, String) Specifies whether to delete the instances in the AS group when deleting the AS group.
 The options are **yes** and **no**.